Current Outright Gifts

 The stocks, bonds, and mutual funds form can be downloaded here (PDF).
 Please notify us of your plan to donate securities or closely held stock so that we can ensure smooth processing.

-If you would like to donate personal property to the Diocese, please contact Liz McKee.
+If you would like to donate personal property to Catholic Charities, please contact Katey Fithian.
 Some gifts require appraisal or advance approval in order to be accepted.
 A few examples of gifts of property include precious metals, jewelry and rare books.

 All gifts of real estate require prior approval.
 A gift of real estate may be a principal residence or vacation home, a farm, a commercial building, a subdivision lot, or unimproved land.
 The gift may be the entire property or a fractional interest in the property.
 We can walk you through the approval process.
-For additional information please contact Liz McKee.
+For additional information please contact Katey Fithian.

 Certain gifts of whole life insurance policies, after review may be considered.